 Once you have replaced hoses or components, air and contaminants have a chance to enter the system.
 You must purge the pump for at least 10 minutes to get air out of the system.
-You may run your pressure up to 3000 once all air is out of the system.
+You may run your pressure up to 3000 psi only after all air is out of the system.